higorfct/Campaign-Optmization-/README.md

 - **MAE**
   0.059717449408166846

-Como se pode ver, todas as métricas de avaliação do modelo de **Regressão Linear** mostram que o modelo teve um ótimo desempenho.
+As can be seen, all evaluation metrics for the **Linear Regression** model show that the model performed very well.

 ---

-## 🛠️ Ferramentas utilizadas
+## 🛠️ Tools Used

-O projeto foi desenvolvido utilizando as seguintes ferramentas:
+The project was developed using the following tools:

-- **Python** – Linguagem principal do projeto
+- **Python** – Main language of the project
-- **Pandas** – Manipulação e análise de dados
+- **Pandas** – Data manipulation and analysis
-- **NumPy** – Operações numéricas e vetoriais
+- **NumPy** – Numerical and vector operations
-- **Scikit-Learn** – Modelagem preditiva e avaliação com métricas
+- **Scikit-Learn** – Predictive modeling and metric evaluation
-- **Matplotlib** – Visualizações de dados
+- **Matplotlib** – Data visualizations
-- **Google Colab** – Desenvolvimento e prototipagem inicial
+- **Google Colab** – Initial development and prototyping

 ---

-## ✅ Resultados
+## ✅ Results

-- Forte correlação entre investimentos em marketing e vendas como evidenciado pelos gráficos.
+- Strong correlation between marketing investments and sales as evidenced by the graphs.
-- O modelo sugere que o canal **Google** é o mais rentável de todos, com um ROI de 1.60.
-Isto é, a cada R$ 1,00 investido, o retorno é de R$ 1,60, um lucro de 60% sobre o valor do investimento feito.
+- The model suggests that the **Google** channel is the most profitable of all, with an ROI of 1.60.
+That is, for every R$ 1.00 invested, the return is R$ 1.60, a 60% profit over the investment made.
-- Modelo altamente capaz de prever vendas com base em alocação de orçamento por canal.
+- Highly capable model for predicting sales based on budget allocation per channel.
-- Auxílio direto na decisão de onde investir para maior ROI.
+- Direct assistance in deciding where to invest for the highest ROI.

 ---

-## 🧠 Conclusões
+## 🧠 Conclusions

-O projeto demonstra como Machine Learning pode:
+The project demonstrates how Machine Learning can:

-- **Otimizar o ROI** de campanhas publicitárias
+- **Optimize the ROI** of advertising campaigns
-- Apoiar **decisões estratégicas** sobre alocação de verba
+- Support **strategic decisions** on budget allocation
-- Identificar **canais mais eficazes** de marketing
+- Identify the **most effective** marketing channels

 ---

-## 🔄 Próximos Passos
+## 🔄 Next Steps

-- Coletar mais dados para refinar a acurácia
+- Collect more data to refine accuracy
-- Testar novos algoritmos e abordagens
+- Test new algorithms and approaches
-- Criar interface gráfica (ex: com Streamlit)
+- Create a graphical interface (e.g., with Streamlit)
-- Implementar em ambiente de produção (ex: API ou dashboard)
+- Implement in a production environment (e.g., API or dashboard)

 ---

-🧑‍💻 **Autor e Contato**
+🧑‍💻 **Author and Contact**

 Higor Roberto Coutinho Caetano

 **Linkedin**: https://www.linkedin.com/in/higor-caetano-049521136/

 **e-mail**: higorfct@gmail.com